Nilena/JSPDF-CDRng/README.md

 # JSPDF-CDRng

-Just to display data limitation
+Just to display data using jspdf